 Preparing for a power outage as a betta fish owner isn’t a bad idea.
-Betta fish are pretty sensitive to water temperature changes and water conditions.
+Betta fish are pretty sensitive to water temperature changes and conditions.
 When a power failure occurs, being adequately prepared for such an emergency situation could save the life of your beloved betta buddy.

 Keep reading to find out what to do to keep your fish safe when the lights go out!

-How Long Can Betta Fish Survive A Power Outage?
+How Long Can Betta Fish Survive a Power Outage?

 - the size of the tank